ravindrareddy12/tmdv/README.md

 Existing users can log in with their credentials.

-Add Task:
+Add Task:POST /users/:userId/tasks

 Once logged in, users can add tasks with a title, description, and other relevant details.

-Edit Task:
+Edit Task:PUT /users/:userId/tasks/:taskId
 Users can edit existing tasks to update information.

-Delete Task:
+Delete Task:DELETE /users/:userId/tasks/:taskId

 Unwanted tasks can be deleted easily.

+Getting Task By Id:GET /users/:userId/tasks/:taskId

 Backend Integration
 The MongoDB is connected to the backend for storing and retrieving task data.
 Ensure that the backend server is running and accessible.